dai-workshop/dai-workshop/README.md

-### forked website from n Foundation Models in the Wild at ICLR 2025
+### forked website from Foundation Models in the Wild at ICLR 2025